santh0sh/AdvContainerization/Day1/README.md

 ## Info - Hypervisor Overview
 <pre>
+- heavy weight virtualization technology
+  - each vitual machine has to be allocated with dedicated Hardware resources
+    - CPU Cores
+    - RAM
+    - Disk
 - hypervisor is nothing but virtualization technology
 - this came around year 2000
 - unlike the boot loader, more than one Operating System can be active at the same time